VGDevelopment/VirtualGameAPI/README.md

     GameManager::makeGame(GameManager::GAME_CONST, 15, $time, "MyWorld", 8);
     ```
     Now that we've created our first game.
 Let's set up the appropriate servers for it so when we run it, we know which server it should teleport the players to.
 Currently VirtualGameAPI officially supports a list of multiple games, with their own game constants.
-    You can view this list in the following interface, **"src\VirtualGameAPI\game\GamePointer"**.
+    You can view this list in the following interface, **GamePointer.php**.

-    Anyhow, make your way to the GamePointer interface located in the **"game"** directory.
+    Anyhow, make your way to the **GamePointer.php** interface.
 Inside you'll find a constant "GAME_TO_SERVER".
 In the constant, please add your servers in the following format.
     ```php
     const GAME_TO_SERVER = [
         self::GAME_CONST => [